kinshuk4/daily-coding-problem-solutions/prob401_450/README.md

 This problem was asked by Two Sigma.

 Using a function `rand5()` that returns an integer from 1 to 5 (inclusive) with uniform probability, implement a function `rand7()` that returns an integer from 1 to 7 (inclusive).

+404 (Easy)

+This problem was asked by Snapchat.

+Given an array of time intervals (start, end) for classroom lectures (possibly overlapping), find the minimum number of rooms required.

+For example, given [(30, 75), (0, 50), (60, 150)], you should return 2.